-You are probably depressed today.
-The reason you are depressed is that we are surrounded by bad news.
+You are probably discouraged today.
+The reason you are discouraged is that we are surrounded by bad news.
 Bad news about our State president probably not paying back the money.
 Bad news about FIFA corruption.
 Bad news about unemployment stats.
 Bad news about the increase in the petrol price.
 Bad news about crime.
 Maybe even bad news about close friends or family.
-It’s easy to become depressed.
+It’s easy to become discouraged.
 What we need is some good news.

 The good news is that the gospel is momentously-big good news.
 The gospel is that God does not count our sins against us, but declares all those who put their faith in Christ righteous and worthy.
 In a world of bad news, we need to be reminded to keep believing the good news.